-In which order is it best for me to read them in?
+In which order is it best for me to read them?

 Some readers, new to my novels, enjoy reading them chronologically.
-There is no real reason to so, since they are all stand-alone and none of them builds towards another, but here is the order by date for those who wish to do so:
+There is no real reason to do so, since they are all stand-alone and none of them builds towards another, but here is the order by date for those who wish to do so:

 Devil’s Consort: Eleanor of Aquitaine: the early years

 The Uncrowned Queen: short story and ebook only: the marriage of Philippa of Hainault and Edward III

 The next five all take place during the same time scale, in the reigns of Edward III and Richard II with some characters appearing in more than one novel:

 The King’s Concubine: Edward III and the dispreputable royal mistress Alice Perrers.

 The Scandalous Duchess: the scandalous relationship of Katherine Swynford and John of Gaunt